What is NatureVest?

 We need more resources for conservation.
-Current sources are stable, but limited.
-Philanthropic support, government funding and policy tools for conservation are stable, but unlikely to grow significantly.
-In contrast, the marketplace for private capital for social and environmental impact is large and growing rapidly.
+Current sources, including philanthropic support, government funding and policy tools for conservation are stable, but unlikely to grow significantly.
+In contrast, the marketplace for investment capital for social and environmental impact is large and growing rapidly.

-There is far more private market capital potentially available than philanthropic funding.
-Private capital sources seeking social and environmental impact include pension and retirement investment funds, concentrated pools of individual and institutional savings, private and corporate foundations and mission-oriented institutional endowments.
+Investment capital represents a new source of funding for conservation, and sources seeking social and environmental impact include pension and retirement investment funds, concentrated pools of individual and institutional savings, private and corporate foundations and mission-oriented institutional endowments.

-Impact capital can complement, amplify and strengthen existing sources of support.
-Impact capital rarely stands alone.
-It is often deployed for conservation in concert with philanthropy, government funding and conservation policies.
+Conservation investment capital rarely stands alone.
+Rather, it can complement, amplify and strengthen existing sources of support, and is often deployed for conservation in concert with philanthropy, government funding and conservation policies.

 What does NatureVest do?

-NatureVest team members work with our colleagues in The Nature Conservancy’s operating units, as well as with conservation collaborators around the world, to develop investable deals to source and structure investment products that support the Conservancy’s mission.
+NatureVest team members work with our colleagues in The Nature Conservancy’s operating units, as well as with conservation collaborators around the world, to source and structure investment products that support the Conservancy’s mission.

-NatureVest also engages impact investors to source impact capital in effective, scalable ways—using the Conservancy’s deep insights in science, policy and practice and its relationships with the capital markets, businesses and government.
+NatureVest also engages investors and sources impact capital in effective, scalable ways—using the Conservancy’s deep insights in science, policy and practice and its relationships with the capital markets, businesses and government.

 We share our knowledge and experience broadly to build a stronger community of support for investing in nature.